HiPreNets: High-Precision Neural Networks through Progressive Training: Conclusion

 \section{Conclusion}

-Training highly accurate neural networks for scientific and engineering tasks remains challenging due to the complex interplay of non-convex optimization, sensitivity to hyperparameters, and the lack of a structured framework for improving worst-case error.
+Training highly accurate neural networks for scientific and engineering tasks remains challenging due to factors such as non-convex optimization, sensitivity to hyperparameters, and the lack of a structured framework for improving worst-case error.
 Inspired by the principles of gradient boosting from classical machine learning, our approach decomposes the problem of fitting a complex function into a sequence of simpler tasks, where each stage of training focuses on correcting the residual errors of its predecessor.
 This method not only reduces the dependence on extensive hyperparameter tuning, but also offers a modular and more scalable path toward model refinement.

 Unlike traditional approaches that rely heavily on minimizing average error via mean squared loss, our method also prioritizes control over the $L^{\infty}$ norm error, which is crucial in domains that require safety-critical decision-making.
 Through extensive experiments on regression problems drawn from the Feynman dataset, we demonstrated that our HiPreNet framework consistently improves both RMSE and $L^{\infty}$ norm error, outperforming standard fully connected networks and even more advanced architectures like Kolmogorov–Arnold Networks (KANs).
+We additionally showed how the framework can be applied to a higher dimensional power system example, where it allowed for the creation of a fast and accurate neural network surrogate model.

-We further explored design strategies that enhance this framework to further reduce both the RMSE and $L^{\infty}$ norm error, such as adaptively increasing network width across residual stages, using loss functions targeted at maximum error reduction, and applying targeted techniques such as local patching and training domain expansion to focus on correcting regions of greatest error.
-These strategies do not always offer guaranteed improvement, but offer additional ways to approach the design of a HiPreNet framework that may be suitable for a given task.
+Across both low and high dimensional settings, we observed the consistent theme that the largest errors concentrate in specific, identifiable regions of the input domain.
+These regions appeared to be near boundaries for the lower dimensional Feynman functions and in the transient regime for the power system model.
+We addressed this through three related techniques.
+The first was weighted sampling, which resamples existing data proportionally to residual magnitude.
+We secondly investigated localized patching as a preliminary technique, which trains a simple neural network to correct a localized spike in the residuals.
+Thirdly, we tried targeted data augmentation, which generates new samples in the high error region when new data collection is possible.
+These techniques represent a spectrum of approaches to the same underlying problem, with the appropriate choice depending on whether new data can be generated and whether the high error region has identifiable structure.